ngandng/ngandng.github.io/_pages/about.md

 👩 About me
 ======

-Hi, my name is Ngan — a master's student in Electrical Engineering at Ulsan National Institute of Science and Technology (UNIST), where I’m fortunate to be part of the [Robotics and Mobility Lab](https://rml-unist.notion.site/Robotics-Mobility-Lab-42d2027df6f24b4db38a83f32fc8456a) (RML) under the supervision of Assistant Professor Jeonghwan Jeon.
+Hi, my name is Ngan — a master's student in Electrical Engineering at Ulsan National Institute of Science and Technology (UNIST).
+I am currently working in [Robotics and Mobility Lab](https://rml-unist.notion.site/Robotics-Mobility-Lab-42d2027df6f24b4db38a83f32fc8456a) (RML) under the supervision of Assistant Professor Jeonghwan Jeon.

-My **research interests** lie at the intersection of optimization, learning, and decision-making, with a focus on building systems that can operate autonomously in complex, real-world environments.
+My **research interests** lie at the intersection of optimization, learning, and decision-making, aiming to build systems that can operate autonomously in complex, real-world environments.
 I'm passionate about solving problems that blend theoretical depth with practical impact across a variety of applications💫

 📢 News & Updates